belasco/gpxprocessing/README.md

 # gpxprocessing #

-Process GPX files - at first one script but who knows?
+Process GPX files

 ## preprocessGPXtracks ##

 A script that takes a gpx file and copies it, writing a new track around every segment, changing the track name of each track to the date time of the first trackpoint, and deleting tracks with 3 trackpoints or less (see minpoints option).
+It also ignores empty track segments in the original file, removes duplicate segments (based on the first timestamp occuring more than once), and sorts the track segments by time.

 With the --crop option, it can also drop each first and last point from every trackseg (this improves cleaning as these points are often spurious).

 Takes one argument, the path to the file to process